okuvshynov/b63/README.md

 ## Counters
 In addition to measuring time, B63 allows to define and use custom counters, for example CPU perf events.
 Some counters are already built and provided in counters/ folder, but framework is flexible and makes it easy to define new ones.
-This makes answering questions like 'how many cache misses will different version of the code have?' or 'how different execution ports on CPU are used across several implementation of the algorithm?' much easier compared to building separate binaries, running them with perf tool (or equivalent) drilling down to the function in question, etc.

 For now following counters are implemented:
 1) time - most basic counter, measures time in microseconds.
 [Linux, FreeBSD, MacOS]